 It’s actually really easy too, but no one has to know that ?.

-These pecan pies are also just perfect for parties because they’re mini!
+These mini pecan pies are also just perfect for parties because they’re mini!
 No plate or fork required, just your fingers!
-You can have a mint julep in one hand and a pecan pie in the other!
+You can have a mint julep in one hand and mini pecan pies in the other!

 - Pecan Pie:

 - 2 homemade pie crusts

 - 1 large egg

 - 2 tablespoons powdered sugar